NoahR02/learn-odin/src/control_flow_statements/switch_statement.md

 }
 ```

-Unlike most programming languages Odin *breaks* by default.
+Unlike most programming languages Odin, *breaks* by default.
-If it matches a value then the other cases will not be considered.
+If it matches a value, then the other cases will not be considered.
 We can override the default behavior with *fallthrough*.
 Fallthrough *has* to be the last piece of code.

 ```cpp